When many think of tax deductions, donations to charities or medical expenses might come to mind.

 But there are also home renovation projects that let you take deductions to reduce your taxable income and

-credits to lower the amount you owe so you can keep more money in your
+credits to lower the amount you owe, so you can keep more money in your

 wallet.

 Over 50?
-Join AARP today — because if you’re not a member you could be missing out on huge perks.
-When you start your membership today, you can get discounts on things like travel, meal deliveries, eyeglasses, prescriptions that aren’t covered by insurance and more.
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 What is a home improvement vs. a repair?